-Gun control laws can be complicated, both at the federal and state levels and they are also constantly subject to changes.
-To stay current on the gun control laws that apply to you and to help defend yourself if you're facing criminal charges, you should speak with an experienced criminal defense attorney that specializes in gun laws.
+Gun control laws can be complicated, both at the federal and state levels.
+These laws also change constantly.
+To stay current on the gun control laws and to help defend yourself if you're facing criminal charges, you should speak with an experienced criminal defense attorney that specializes in gun laws.